FuzzyNat26/BMI-Calculator/README.md

 - Rahel (2031040)
 - Tasya Chandra (2031008)

-If want to run the app, make sure to read the howtorun.txt
+If want to run the app, make sure to read the howtorun.txt (inside BMI Calculator)